Influence functions and regularity tangents for efficient active learning: Definitions and preliminaries

 Scaling by $\alpha$, this corresponds to

 which represents the probabilistic program

-The two $\alpha$ coefficients in \ref{eq:aas} can be factored out and thus have no effect on the location of the optimal $\theta$, and so we often omit $\alpha$ when talking about the structure of the objective function.
-When optimizing the objective $\alpha$ or $s$, we should include the normalizer terms which are functions of these variables (but not $\theta$).
+The two $\alpha$ coefficients in \ref{eq:aas} can be factored out and thus have no effect on the location of the optimal $\theta$, and so expositions often omit the scaling factor $\alpha$ when talking about the structure of the RLS objective function.
+When optimizing the objective with respect to $\alpha$ or $s$, we should include the normalizer terms which are functions of these variables.
+They had been omitted earlier because they are not functions of $\theta$:

 This corresponds to the factorization